Research

 Q1: How much fossil fuel CO2 do cities produce?

 To answer this question from a top-down perspective, I developed the Column version of the Stochastic Time-Inverted Lagrangian Transport, X-STILT (Wu et al., GMD, 2018) based on the STILT model version 2 (Lin et al., 2003, Fasoli et al., 2018).
-This X-STILT model can now work with other sensors besides OCO-2 (e.g., TROPOMI, TCCON, EM27/SUN) and has now been increasingly used by the remote sensing GHG community! =)
+This X-STILT model can now work with other sensors, e.g., TROPOMI, TCCON, EM27/SUN and has now been increasingly used by the remote sensing GHG community! =)

-• Initially designed for working with OCO-2 data by incorporating sounding-specific weighting profiles (e.g., AK and PWF), but has now been modified to adapt to other sensors including OCO-3 and TROPOMI (i.e., CO, NO2, CH4).
+• Initially designed for interpreting OCO-2 data by incorporating sounding-specific weighting profiles (e.g., AK and PWF) and has now been modified for OCO-3 and TROPOMI (CO, NO2, CH4).

 • Provide comprehensive horizontal and vertical transport uncertainties of column CO2 (XCO2).

-Model code archived on GitHub; with a Cesium animation of X-STILT on YouTube.
+• Model code archived on GitHub; with a Cesium animation demonstrating how the model works.

-Q2: Does an individual in the “denser city” emit more carbon?
+Q2: Does an individual in denser cities produce more carbon?

-• Combined with population density data, we were able to derive independent emission estimates of per capita CO2 emissions for 20 cities around the world and explore their relationship with population density using satellite data (Wu et al., ERL, 2020).
+Key finding: Combined with population density data, we were able to derive independent emission estimates of per capita CO2 emissions for 20 cities around the world, which are anti-correlated with population density using satellite data (Wu et al., ERL, 2020), shedding light on sustainable urban development.
+Yet, such anti-correlation between emissions per capita and population density is partially offset by the effect from GDP.
+We also identify cities’ roles in “net exporting” or “importing” carbon, which matters for carbon accounting.

 II.
 Biogenic CO2 fluxes over cities 🌳